serokell/blog-posts/Alex and Happy Part 2/article.md

 ### Parsing with a grammar

 Parsing is, in a sense, a process inverse to derivation.
 Instead of building an arbitrary sentence, we're given a sentence and tasked with recovering the derivation that produced it.

 There are two broad approaches to accomplish that.
 We could try to run the derivation process forwards, but at each step choose the substitution that would get us closer to the input string.
 This is top-down parsing.
 Not all grammars work well with this approach, but it is arguably more straightforward.

 Or we could run the derivation process in reverse by finding a production rule whose body matches some of the input string.
 We do that until we're back at the starting non-terminal.
 This is bottom-up parsing.
 It works well with more grammars (still not all of them, though), and that's the approach Happy adheres to.

-In our case, we'll generate a bottom-up parser that will build an **abstract syntax tree** (AST), which is a data structure that describes the exact structure of the language we're parsing.
+In our case, we'll generate a bottom-up parser that will build an **abstract syntax tree** (AST), which is a data structure that describes the exact grammatical structure of the input.

 For an input like `-42 * f x`, we'll get a tree that looks like this: